ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 Same as `toIPv4`, but if the IPv4 address has an invalid format, it returns null.

+## toIPv6OrDefault(string)

+Same as `toIPv6`, but if the IPv6 address has an invalid format, it returns 0.

+## toIPv6OrNull(string)

+Same as `toIPv6`, but if the IPv6 address has an invalid format, it returns null.

 ## toIPv6

 Converts a string form of IPv6 address to [IPv6](../../sql-reference/data-types/domains/ipv6.md) type.
 If the IPv6 address has an invalid format, returns an empty value.